simzes/simzes.github.io/_posts/2024-11-11-serial-config.md

 ```

 ### Accessors
 The accessor is the most important part of serial-config.
 It presents a uniform address space between the user interface and a tethered device, allowing for low-overhead reads and writes across a schema instance.
+It supports universal schema handling: much of the library code can vary little between schemas, and with minimal additional code size and memory usage as schemas grow.

 Every field and collection in a schema is identified by an accessor path.
-This path is a numeric sequence that describes how to traverse the configuration, starting from the root structure.
+This path is a numeric sequence that describes how to traverse the configuration to reach a field's location, starting from the root structure.
 Within a collection type (struct, list, etc.), every member is assigned an index.
 For structs, the members are indexed by declaration order; for lists, the first three members are the capacity, type, and length, with element indices following.

 In our humidity sensor:
 * the accessor [1, 0] locates the `poll_interval_minutes` field
 * [0, 1, 0] accesses the capacity of the wireless ssid string
 * [0, 1, 1] accesses the current length of the wireless ssid string, and
 * [0, 2, 3] accesses the first character of the wireless password

+The user interface can derive accessors from the schema for reading and writing field values, and sends the accessor with each protocol read and write command.
+The device can resolve accessors quickly, without look-up tables or recomputing as the schema instance changes; in the protocol design, accessor resolution is not synchronous and can take as much processing time as needed.

+### The Accessor Resolver
+The accessor resolver translates queries from schema-agnostic protocol and storage code into answers about the schema structure.
+Given a structure pointer, its type, and a member index, the accessor returns the member's pointer, type, and size--or an error.

 This is the accessor block for the humidity sensor's root struct:
 ```